srijs/rust-aws-lambda/docs/getting-started.md

 _Note: These instructions will produce a static musl binary of your rust code.
 If you are looking for non-musl binaries, you might try [docker-lambda](https://github.com/lambci/docker-lambda)._

 To deploy on AWS lambda, you will need a zip file of your binary.
 If you are running Linux, this may be as simple as running `cargo --target x86_64-unknown-linux-musl` if your dependencies do not require OpenSSL.
-If you are on non-Linux platforms, the binary needs to built against amazonlinux.
+If you are on non-Linux platforms, the binary needs to built against amazonlinux or cross-compiled for musl, as described in [this tutorial](https://medium.com/@bernardo.belchior1/running-rust-natively-in-aws-lambda-and-testing-it-locally-57080421426d).

 A Dockerfile is provided as an example and will work for single project binaries that need OpenSSL.
 The Dockerfile is based off of [rust-musl-builder](https://github.com/emk/rust-musl-builder).